4 Causes And Symptoms Of Growing Pains In Children

 5. Are growing pains genetic?

 Growing pains in kids are pains or aches in the muscles usually seen in physically active kids and those with flexible joints.
 The discomfort intensity varies from child to child and may be caused by muscle fatigue from physical exercise, poor body postures, low vitamin D levels, or anxiety or stress.
 While most children with growing pains do not have any functional or growth concerns, the condition may cause discomfort in some, necessitating medical attention.
-However, the majority respond well to treatment and grow out of their condition with time.
+However, most respond well to treatment and grow out of their condition with time and maturation.

 Key Pointers